DrKrar/GeoEfficiency.jl/README.md

+# GeoEfficiency
-# Accurate Geometrical Efficiency Calculator [GeoEfficiency]
+# Accurate Geometrical Efficiency Calculator

 The Package `GeoEfficiency`, an officially registered Julia program, provides a set of tools  to calculate the geometrical efficiency in a fast and accurate way.
 The Package models a radiation detector irradiated by a radiative source.